g-yotam/NLP-for-Investment-Analysis/README.md

 The data has been obtained from the government site data.gov.

 ## Results
 The following is the model results.
-Description of numbers are explained in report.pdf

 | |TF-IDF | Doc2vec |bert nli mean-tokens | bert-nli-stsb mean-tokens | bert-nli max-tokens | bert-nli-mean-token using risk corpus|
 |--- |------------- | ------------- | --- | --- |--- | ---|